This post was updated on Oct. 2 at 3:25 p.m.

 Covering the early days of silent film melodramas to the most recent superhero blockbusters, visitors can see iconic outfits, such as Charlie Chaplin’s tattered costume and cane from 1915’s “The Tramp” and Judy Garland’s blue-and-white dress and ruby red slippers from 1939’s “The Wizard of Oz,” alongside Jamie Foxx’s green jacket and tan pants from 2012’s “Django Unchained” and Jared Leto’s fur coat from 2013’s “Dallas Buyers Club.”

-“The costume designer helps create (characters),” said UCLA School of Theater, Film and Television professor Deborah Nadoolman Landis, the curator of the exhibition.
+“The costume designer helps create (characters),” said exhibition curator Deborah Nadoolman Landis, professor and director of the David C. Copley Center for the Study of Costume Design at the UCLA School of Theater, Film and Television.
 “Movies are about people and it’s our connection with (these people) that makes it so exciting.”

 For Landis, this exhibition is not merely a lesson in film costume history but also a love letter to the cinema and its power in transporting audiences.